chaploud/storybook-cljs/README.md

 The dispatch value represents the **hierarchical path** of your story and determines the file output location:

-Each story multi-method compiles to a CommonJS Story file that Storybook.js can understand.
+Each story multi-method compiles to a ES module that Storybook.js can understand.
 The build hooks defined in your shadow-cljs profile take care of this compilation step.

 #### Format
 - Use forward slashes (`/`) to separate hierarchy levels